Michael Massey Preview, Player Props: Royals vs. Pirates

 Michael Massey At The Plate

-- Massey has picked up an RBI in 27.9% of his games this year, with more than one RBI in 10.6% of his games.
-He has also produced three or more runs in two contests.
+- Massey has an RBI in 29 of 105 games this season, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.